forestryio/forestry.io/hugo/content/blog/master-image-delivery-with-cloudinary.md

 ---
 Applying a responsive strategy for displaying images means more than just adding `max-width: 100%;` to your image tags.
 You don't want to display an image that is much larger than the area it occupies, otherwise you’re just wasting bits.
 You need to deliver scaled-down versions of these images where appropriate.

 Of course, in order to provide these scaled down images, we have to create them.
-The most basic way to do this would be to create the scaled-down version yourself.
-The advantage of this option is that you can find an optimal way to tweak and crop your images as you downsize them, but it is very time-consuming.
+The most basic way to do this would be to manually create the scaled-down version using image editing software.
+This way, you can crop your images to your liking as you downsize them, but it is very time-consuming.
 We can do better!

 Another option is to transform the images at build time, using something like a gulp task.
 With this approach, we define the image sizes we want ahead of time, and have our build process generate all the resized images we need.
-This solution is not perfect: as we add more images, our builds will take longer.
-We’re also being imprecise, as it’s unlikely all of our images will need to be resized to all of those sizes.
+This solution is not perfect: as we add more images to our site, our builds will take longer.
+We’re also being imprecise, as it’s unlikely that *every* image will need to be available in *every* size.
 It depends on where the image is used on the site.

 What we _really_ need is something that can: